-All PureVPN subscriptions come with a 31 day money-back guarantee, but PureVPN support put me through the hoops when trying to get my money back.
-And considering the baseline price, PureVPN is definitely not the cheapest VPN by a long shot.
+All PureVPN subscriptions come with a 31-day money-back guarantee, but PureVPN support made me jump through hoops to get my money back.

 Does NordVPN or PureVPN offer the best refund policy?

-Price and Refund Winner: While the refunds are basically the same, NordVPN offers much lower prices than PureVN.
-So the winner for this category, again, goes to NordVPN.
+Price and Refund Winner: While the refunds are basically the same, PureVPN is now a bit more expensive than NordVPN.
+So for this category, the winner is NordVPN.

-Calculating the value of a product can be hard since it depends greatly on what you plan to do with that product.
+Choosing a VPN based on value can be hard since it depends greatly on what you plan to do with that product.
 If you need a service that excels at streaming, you’ll place much more value on streaming performance than someone who doesn’t.

 Unfortunately for the PureVPN team, NordVPN is superior in all three categories: